PoliticalGraveyard.com

 Relatives: Son of Albert Carlton and Martha (McEwan) Carlton; married, July 30, 1912, to Nell Ray; distant relative of Vassar B. Carlton.

-Relatives: Third great-grandson of John Bozeman; second great-grandson of Nathaniel Yarbrough and Cornelius Murphy Bozeman.
-See Bozeman family of Georgia.
+Relatives: Second great-grandson of Nathaniel Yarbrough and Cornelius Murphy Bozeman; third great-grandson of John Bozeman.

 Victor D. Crist (b.
 1957) — of Florida.
 Born in New Orleans, Orleans Parish, La., June 21, 1957.
 Republican.
 Member of Florida state house of representatives 60th District, 1993-.
 Presbyterian.
 Member, Sigma Chi; Freemasons; Shriners.
 Still living as of 1999.